FriendsOfShopware/shopware-cli/wiki/docs/commands/project.md

 ## shopware-cli project create [folder] [version]

-Create a new Shopware 6 project from the choosen version
+Create a new Shopware 6 project from the chosen version

 Arguments: